• Home

 safe-mode-options

-Scenario 2: In case you can open the windows desktop screen, you can follow the below-mentioned methods to resolve the BSOD error.
+Scenario 2: In case you can open the Windows desktop screen, you can follow the below-mentioned methods to resolve the BSOD error.

 Windows update.
-If you suspect that the blue screen occurred after a recent windows update, go to control panel>programs & Features and select “View installed updates”.
-Now uninstall the latest update file and restart the system in normal mode to see if the windows error is gone.
+If you suspect that the blue screen occurred after a recent Windows update, go to control panel>programs & Features and select “View installed updates”.
+Now uninstall the latest update file and restart the system in normal mode to see if the Windows error is gone.

 New Software.
 Navigate to control panel>programs & features and uninstall the latest software or the program after which the problem started to occur.